 How promise works in React

-1. Creating a Promise: We’ll start by creating a Promise that simulates an asynchronous operation, such as fetching data from an API.
+1. Creating a Promise: We’ll start by creating a Promise that simulates an asynchronous operation, such as fetching data from backend API.

 const fetchData = () => {